watsonmw/fe2-intro/amiga/readme.txt

 Q. Could this be patched into original Amiga exe so we can play FE2 in RTG?
 A. Yes it could be, it would be work, but the original exe had jump tables for the renderer that this code mostly re-implements.

+Q. It crashes on ApolloOS / AROS!
+A. For me too.
+There's at least two issues:
+     - The software interrupt that generates the sound can get corrupted.
+This only happens if you run the startup sequence.
+     - PC or status register gets corrupted during rendering, likely also an interrupt issue.
+   Of course, it could be a bug on my side - but it's not for lack of looking - let me just say that!
+   A solution would be to turn off the OS while running, and use HW interrrupts for the sound.

 ---